AdaCore/training_material/courses/static_analysis_suite/160_workflows.rst

 + In partitioned analysis, :toolname:`CodePeer` makes assumptions about *unanalyzed subprogram calls*

-  + Subprograms in a different partition than one being anaylzed
+  + Subprograms in a different partition than one being analyzed

 + Presumptions are listed in information block